Static Load Rating C0

 MK Maximum tilting moment [kNm]

-(Note: This is a general example.
-Please refer to the corresponding product section for specific limiting load diagrams and values for each bearing type.)
+(Note: this is a general example.
+For the specific limiting load diagrams and values of each bearing type, please refer to the corresponding product section.)

 Dynamic Load Rating C

 The dynamic load rating is calculated according to DIN ISO 281.
-The dynamic load rating C represents a load of invariable magnitude and direction at which a sufficiently large quantity of identical bearings achieves a nominal life time of one million revolutions.
+The dynamic load rating C is the load, constant in magnitude and direction, under which a sufficiently large number of identical bearings reaches a nominal life of one million revolutions.

 Life Time